Skip to main content

 Bio:

-Tamara Velasquez Leiferman is a First-year PhD student at the Rutgers GUS program.
+Tamara Velasquez Leiferman is a fourth-year PhD student at the Rutgers GUS program.
 She was born and raised in Mexico City, and has a background working within Mexican civil society.
 She holds a BA in International Relations from the Instituto Tecnológico Autónomo de México and an MS in International Affairs from The New School, with a minor in Global Urban Futures.
 After completing her undergraduate degree, Tamara worked at the US-Mexico Foundation in Mexico City, and subsequently joined the team at Transparency International-Mexico where she worked on researching issues related to open government and anti-corruption.
 She has been published in The Huffington Post Latino Voices, Sopitas, Nación 321, and Foreign Affairs Latinoamérica, and also co-authored a chapter in a book about Open Contracting.
 Her research interests include gentrification, public space, smart cities, urban mobility, and urban informality.

 Vania Villanueva